Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Background and Data

 Because the platform does not provide direct measures of individual wealth or neighborhood amenities, we supplement the data with additional location-based information.
 We derive housing price levels from over 0.5 million property transaction records between 2010 and 2020, obtained from Lianjia (\href{http://lianjia.com}{lianjia.com}), the leading property listing platform in China.
 We assign a local housing price to each individual's frequent delivery address by averaging the prices of the five nearest properties.
 Since housing prices and smartphone prices are highly correlated, we construct a first principal component from these two variables to create a wealth index that captures individuals' socioeconomic status.

-To capture the local opportunities for consumption, we construct a measure of consumption amenities, defined as the number and composition of restaurants in an individual’s immediate vicinity.
+To capture the local opportunities for consumption, we construct a measure of consumption amenities, defined as the number and composition of restaurants in an individual's immediate vicinity.
 A key hypothesis of our paper is that the supply of nearby restaurants influences how likely individuals are to redeem digital coupons, as it shapes both the ease of access and the attractiveness of dining options.
-To operationalize this measure, we draw a representative sample of 3,000 merchants on Ele.me in Beijing.
+To operationalize this measure, we draw a random sample of 3,000 merchants on Ele.me in Beijing.
 After excluding grocery stores and new establishments that opened in 2022, we retain a sample of 2,120 restaurants.\footnote{We exclude grocery stores because the coupon program specifically targeted restaurant services.
 Newly opened establishments from 2022 are omitted because they lack sufficient pre-program sales history to reliably categorize them by size.} We classify restaurants as either small and medium-sized enterprises (SMEs) or large businesses (non-SMEs) based on their median monthly revenue over the six months preceding the coupon event, using the citywide median as the cutoff.
 For each individual, we create a 3km circular buffer around their frequent delivery address and compute two variables: (1) the total number of restaurants within the buffer, and (2) the share of these restaurants that are classified as large businesses.
-This 3km buffer corresponds to the typical food delivery service range, allowing us to quantify both the density and the composition of consumption amenities available to each individual.
+This 3km buffer corresponds to the typical food delivery service range,\footnote{Over 90 percent of orders in our data fall within 3km of users' delivery addresses.} allowing us to quantify both the density and the composition of consumption amenities available to each individual.